 - Snowshoe hare densities on my study sites appear to be relatively low compared to densities reported elsewhere.
-Densities during summer were highest in small lodgepole stands, followed by spruce/fir and medium lodgepole. - During winter, densities equalize in lodgepole stands, possibly due to the interplay between snow depth and canopy height in small and medium lodgepole pine. - Hare density declined considerably beginning in summer 2007. - Summer to winter hare survival has been consistently high thus far in the study, but the lone winter to summer survival estimate is quite low.
-It is unclear whether winter to summer survival is typically this low or whether that estimate is related to coincident drop in density.
+Densities during summer were highest in small lodgepole stands, followed by spruce/fir and medium lodgepole. - During winter, densities equalize in lodgepole stands, possibly due to the interplay between snow depth and canopy height in small and medium lodgepole pine. - Hare density declined considerably from winter to summer 2007 but has recovered somewhat since then. - Summer to winter hare survival was consistently high but winter to summer survival is quite low.
+A more thorough analysis including known-fate survival data is forthcoming.
+This new analysis should improve precision of estimates and will add a sixth survival estimate to the current time series.